openmm/openmm/docs-source/usersguide/application.rst

 script happens to be written in Python.
 But it is no harder to write than those for most other applications, and this guide will teach you everything you need to know.
-There is even a graphical interface that can write the script for you based on a simple set of options (see section :ref:`the-script-builder-application`), so you never need to type a single line of code!
+There is even a graphical interface that can write the script for you based on a simple set of options (see Section :ref:`the-script-builder-application`), so you never need to type a single line of code!

 On the other hand, if you don’t mind doing a little programming, this approach